Governing and Financing Cities in the Developing World

 - Influence aid donors to pay attention to, and invest in, metropolitan areas.

-This report was preceded by the book Financing Metropolitan Governments in Developing Countries, by Bahl, Linn, and Deborah L. Wetzel, country director for Brazil at the World Bank.
-The research has been the basis for a webinar series on governance and finance produced by the World Bank.
+This report was preceded by the book Financing Metropolitan Governments in Developing Countries, by Bahl, Linn, and Deborah L. Wetzel, former country director for Brazil at the World Bank.

 About the Authors

 Roy W. Bahl is Regents Professor of Economics, emeritus, and founding dean of the Andrew Young School of Policy Studies at Georgia State University.
-He is the author of numerous books and papers on taxation and financing local governments, and he has worked extensively as an advisor to governments in the United States and in countries around the world.
+He is the author of numerous books and papers on taxation and financing local governments.
+He has worked extensively as an advisor to governments in the United States and in countries around the world.

 Johannes F. Linn is a resident senior scholar at the Emerging Markets Forum in Washington, DC, and a nonresident senior fellow at the Brookings Institution.
-Prior to joining Brookings, he worked for three decades at the World Bank in various capacities, including as the Bank’s vice president for financial policy and resource mobilization, and as vice president for Europe and Central Asia.
+From 2005 to 2010, he was director of the Wolfensohn Center for Development at Brookings.
+Prior to joining Brookings in 2003, he worked for three decades at the World Bank in various capacities, including as the Bank’s vice president for financial policy and resource mobilization, and as vice president for Europe and Central Asia.
+Linn has published extensively on development and global governance issues.